 II.
 Privacy Act

-The Privacy Act embodies fair information principles in a statutory framework governing the means by which the United States Government collects, maintains, uses, and disseminates individuals' records.
+The Privacy Act embodies fair information practice principles in a statutory framework governing the means by which Federal Government agencies collect, maintain, use, and disseminate individuals' records.
 The Privacy Act applies to information that is maintained in a “system of records.”
-A “system of records” is a group of any records under the control of an agency for which information is retrieved by the name of an individual or by some identifying number, symbol, or other identifying particular assigned to the individual.
-In the Privacy Act, an individual is defined to encompass United States citizens and lawful permanent residents.
-As a matter of policy, DHS extends administrative Privacy Act protections to all individuals where systems of records maintain information on U.S. citizens, lawful permanent residents, and visitors.
-Individuals may request access to their own records that are maintained in a system of records in the possession or under the control of DHS by complying with DHS Privacy Act regulations, 6 CFR Part 5.
+A “system of records” is a group of any records under the control of an agency from which information is retrieved by the name of an individual or by some identifying number, symbol, or other identifying particular assigned to the individual.
+In the Privacy Act, an individual is defined to encompass U.S. citizens and lawful permanent residents.
+As a matter of policy, DHS extends administrative Privacy Act protections to all individuals when systems of records maintain information Start Printed Page 19989on U.S. citizens, lawful permanent residents, and visitors.

 In accordance with 5 U.S.C.
 552a(r), DHS has provided a report of this system of records to the Office of Management and Budget and to Congress.